Hand-drawn illustration of a regal angelfish: white and orange bands edged in dark blue, with a yellow tail, on a dark specimen plate.

 Tank Size & Setup

-A large tank of at least 125 gallons is recommended to provide ample swimming space.
-The tank should include live rock with caves and hiding spots.
-Strong water movement and stable conditions are essential.
-Lighting should be moderate to bright, as Regal Angelfish often graze on encrusting organisms.
+A large tank of at least 125 gallons is recommended for ample swimming space, with live rock providing caves and hiding spots.
+Strong water movement and stable conditions are essential, with moderate to bright lighting since Regal Angelfish often graze on encrusting organisms.

 Water Parameters & Maintenance